culpinnis/zeppelin-blog/Readme.md

 ### Use an official build
 You can use the images from https://hub.docker.com/r/apache/zeppelin/tags as base image in the following Dockerfiles.
-Please note that the tag must fit the version you have downloaded during the preparation step.
+Please note, that you have to tag this image accordingly (another option is to change the FROM section in the Dockerfiles).

 ### Build an image with a binary distribution
 If you want to build your own image based on a release from the Apache Zeppelin website, you can use [this Dockerfile](zeppelin-distribution-binary/).
-This makes sense when you want to exclude certain interpreters or do other modifications to Zeppelin.
+This makes sense when you want to exclude certain interpreters or modify parts of the distribution.

 ### Build Zeppelin from source
 When you want to use the newest version (e.g. to use newer Spark releases) or a